About Danville

 Economy & Demographics

 Danville's economy is largely driven by a mix of agricultural operations, small businesses, and tourism.
 The city's proximity to the Pend Oreille River and the Colville National Forest attracts outdoor enthusiasts, who contribute to the local tourism industry through patronage of lodging, dining, and recreational establishments.
-Additionally, the area's fertile farmland supports a variety of crops, including wheat, hay, and various fruits and vegetables.
+The area's fertile farmland supports a variety of crops, including wheat, hay, and various fruits and vegetables.

 Elections & Voter Records